abdellahelouachama/Inventory-managment-system/README.md

 step3: run this command line "python main.py"

 ## How to Use the Project:
-when you the command line "python main.py" it will display the main menu including the principle features:
+when you run the command line "python main.py" it will display the main menu including the principle features:

 Product Management:
 if you entre this operation it will leads you to product managment menu wich include: